kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 ![height=41%](images/01-full-app_2318x1344.png)

 Open **VacationSpots-Starter**, and run it on the **iPhone 6 Simulator**.
-The first thing you'll notice is the name and location label are off center.
+The first thing you'll notice is the name and location label in a few cells are off center.

 ![bordered width=30%](images/02-alignment-issue-on-table-view_750x534.png)